jfqd/redmine_email_login/README.md

 ## Compatibility

-The latest version of this plugin was tested with Redmine 2.3.x.
+The latest version of this plugin was tested with Redmine 2.5.3.

+* A version for Redmine 2.3.x is tagged with [v2.3](https://github.com/jfqd/redmine_email_login/releases/tag/v2.3 "plugin version for Redmine 2.3.x")

 ## License